5 Game Marketing Examples That Brands Used in Marketing Campaigns

 Figure 6: Adidas x Ninja sneaker collection.
 Source: Footwear News

-Brands are also partnering with influential streamers to promote their products with affiliate marketing.
-The streamers share a unique code with their fans, who receive a discount when they make a purchase.
+Brands also partner with influential streamers to promote their products with affiliate marketing.
+The streamers share a unique code with their fans, who receive discounts when purchasing.
 The influencer also earns a commission for products purchased with their unique code.

 To succeed with influencer marketing, you should only work with influencers who align with your goals and brand values.

 To help you do this, the team over at AtisfyReach has developed a new influencer marketing platform that will handle it all for you.
 All you need to do is make an account, create your campaign, set your budget, and launch!
 Atisfyreach does the rest, from finding and vetting the right influencers to managing the content, payments, and reporting.
 Learn more over at the AtisfyReach website.